 Mini-review: Don’t think renewables are viable yet?
 Here’s cause to think again.
 A number of our interview subjects made reference to this report demonstrating how Alberta could move from 70 percent coal to 70 percent renewables in twenty years.
 This would put us well on track with international greenhouse gas reduction targets with respect to electricity generation in the province.

 Nothing here just yet.
 Stay tuned, or send us your suggestions!

 It seems like almost every week now that another new book on the petroleum industry turns up in the bookstores.
 There’s no shortage of reading or viewing material on the web or on video either.
 Below you’ll find a starting list.

 A Thousand Barrels a Second, by Peter Tertzakian.
-McGraw-Hill: Toronto, 2006.
+Toronto: McGraw-Hill, 2006.
 (U:)

-A very readable and informative history and analysis of the oil and gas industry.
+Mini-review: A very readable and informative history and analysis of the oil and gas industry.
 Tertzakian argues that peak oil is upon us and the result will be volatile barrel prices forcing a steady decline in our reliance on oil over the next decades.
 While he doesn’t appear to be an advocate of strong action to address climate change the future he describes and the perspective he provides are refreshingly hopeful for those concerned about the issue.